parth98988/Real-Time-Bluetooth-Networks/README.md

 These are the programing assignments for the course Real Time Bluetooth Networks, UTAustinX: UT.RTBN.12.01x

 ## Instructors
-Professor Jonathan Valvano and Ramesh Yerraballi
+Prof. Jonathan Valvano - Electrical and Computer Engineering, UT Austin Prof. Ramesh Yerraballi - Electrical and Computer Engineering, UT Austin

 ## Objectives

-To build a Fitness Device which works on a RTOS.
-To learn File Systems.
+To build a Fitness Device which works on a Real Time Operating System To learn File Systems.
 To implement Bluetooth Communication.